Mortgage Rates Explained: Fixed, Variable & Tracker UK

 - When and How to Remortgage

-Switching at the right time can save you hundreds a month.
-Learn the full remortgage process.
+Switch at the right moment and you could save hundreds a month.
+Walk through the full remortgage process.

 - What Is Loan-to-Value (LTV)?

-Your LTV ratio determines which rate bands you qualify for — and how good a deal you can get.
+Your LTV ratio sets which rate bands you qualify for, and how good a deal you can land.

 - First-Time Buyer Guide